-At the Unser Racing Museum on Albuquerque I not only got to see some beautifully restored classic automobiles and race cars but got to meet and talk with Al Unser, Sr. And the only Talbot Lago that I’ve seen is the one in the Cussler Auto Museum.
+At the Unser Racing Museum on Albuquerque I not only got to see some beautifully restored classic automobiles and race cars but got to meet and talk with Al Unser, Sr. And the only Talbot Lago that I’ve ever seen in person is the one in the Cussler Auto Museum.
 That’s the good news.
-The bad news is that sometimes museum lighting is not that great and using high ISOs and the noise they produce can be concern.
-And often the space between cars can be a challenge to photographing them.
+The bad news is that sometimes museum lighting is not that great and you’ll end up using high ISO settings and the noise these setting can produce—depending on the camera you’re using—might be concern.
+Although the high ISO capabilities of newer DSLRs and mirrorless cameras get better and better.

+Often the space between cars can be a challenge to photographing them.
 That’s why you may need to change the way you shoot and not worry so much about getting a perfect shot of a particular car but making the best possible photograph under the conditions you’re working.
-Case in point: The J&R Vintage Auto Museum in Rio Rancho, New Mexico where there are more that 60 antique cars and trucks on display!
+Case in point: I once visited the J&R Vintage Auto Museum in Rio Rancho, New Mexico where there are more that 60 antique cars and trucks on display!
 During my visit to J&R, I brought along a Canon EOS 50D and a Tamron 18-270mm f/3.5-6.3 Di II VC lens.
 Here’s a few tips:

 Tip #1: Stanchions along with their ropes and chains can sometimes get in the shot but you can avoid them by sitting on the floor and shooting under whatever is strung between the posts.
 A wide-angle zoom lens helps and I’ll always push it a bit by sliding a little bit more under the ropes, when sitting on the floor.
 So far nobody has ever asked me not to do that but if they did, I would apologize.
 That’s why you should…